chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/people/grosvenor.md

 ## Gerald Grosvenor, 6th Duke of Westminster (1951)

 * 1951 - 2016
+* Born as the 9th Earl Grosvenor
+* 1979, became 6th Duke of Westminster
 * 1985, 1 Jan, assumed command
 * 1987, 31 Dec, resigned command
 * 2001, became Honorary Colonel of the RMLY